 On the water trail

-SRON researcher Floris van der Tak: "HIFI also found OH+ and H2O+ closely related to water.
+SRON researcher Floris van der Tak: 'HIFI also found OH+ and H2O + closely related to water.
 The discovery of these ionized molecules was a complete surprise, but their ubiquitous presence in our own Galaxy and beyond gives us a new handle on the number of high energy particles travelling through galaxies with speeds close to that of light and on the molecule-poor phase of the interstellar medium.
-OH+ en H2O+ are formed in a phase with an abundance of atomic hydrogen waterstof H instead of molecular hydrogen H2.
-Other molecules provide insight in the way molecular material reacts to ultraviolet radiation of hot stars."
+OH+ en H2O+ are formed in a phase with an abundance of atomic hydrogen (H) instead of molecular hydrogen H2.
+Other molecules provide insight in the way molecular material reacts to ultraviolet radiation of hot stars.'

 Cosmic rays were not only detected through the ionizing influence they have on interstellar gas.
 Several times HIFI was interrupted by a hit of such a high energy particle in the electronics of HIFI (local cosmic rays).
 Every time HIFI was successfully restarted.

 The clouds in Herschel pictures look quite like clouds in our own atmosphere.
 They are dynamic and turbulent.
-Based on HIFI measurements of molecules like CH+ scientists have been able to see and quantify this turbulence.
+Based on HIFI measurements of molecules like CH+, scientists have been able to see and quantify this turbulence.
 There are also areas where the gas is so tenuous that previous telescopes could not observe it.
-This 'CO-dark' gas has been successfully probed by ionized carbon observations of HIFI and provides the basis for future missions which will take the study of star formation and galactic evolution one step further.
+This 'CO-dark' gas has been successfully probed by ionized carbon observations of HIFI and provides the basis for future missions.

-Besides observations of single molecules, HIFI also excelled in making complete spectral scans.
-Such scans contain tens of thousands of lines from, in some cases, over 50 molecular species arising from within water and organic rich interstellar gas clouds.
-These observations directly characterize the chemical composition of star-forming gas with unprecedented accuracy while offering the unprecedented ability to probe gas physics with hundreds to thousands of lines of a single molecule.
+Besides observations of single molecules, HIFI also made complete spectral scans.
+These contain tens of thousands of lines from, in some cases, over 50 molecular species arising from within water and organic rich interstellar gas clouds.
+These observations directly characterize the chemical composition of star-forming gas with unprecedented accuracy while offering the ability to probe gas physics with hundreds to thousands of lines of a single molecule.

-The cosmic radiation observed by HIFI has a very high frequency and is called terahertz radiation.
-One problem in processing this high frequency radiation was that there were no electronics available that could work so fast.
-Therefore the radiation was mixed in HIFI with an artificially generated signal within the satellite.
-Then, just as with sound, a tremolo tone considerably lower in frequency was produced that could be properly processed while still retaining all of the scientific information.
-The superconducting detectors of HIFI converted the signal into an electrical current that will eventually be transmitted to Earth.
+The electromagnetic radiation observed by HIFI is called terahertz radiation.
+Processing this high frequency radiation posed a problem: that there were no electronics available that could work so fast.
+Therefore HIFI mixed the incoming radiation with an artificially generated signal within the satellite.
+This produced a lower frequency signal that was easier to process.
+The superconducting detectors of HIFI converted the signal into an electrical current that was eventually transmitted to Earth.

 HIFI worked with superconducting receivers that are cooled using super-cold liquid hydrogen.
-For the spectrum ranging from 240 to 625 micrometers, HIFI had sensitive heterodyne SIS (superconducting-isolator-superconducting) receivers, and for the 157 to 210 micrometer area there were the Hot Electron Bolometers.
-Both types of receiver convert the (high-frequency) signal that is received into a lower frequency without losing any information.
+For the spectrum ranging from 0.5 to 1.2 THz, HIFI had sensitive heterodyne SIS (superconducting-isolator-superconducting) receivers, and for the 1.4 to 1.9 THz range there were Hot Electron Bolometers.
+Both types of receiver convert the (high-frequency) signal that is received into a lower frequency without loss of information.
 Just as for FM radio, this process makes the reception clearer and the signal can be amplified better.
-The functioning of the mixers was based on advanced physics, which was the result of more than 15 years of research and development.
-Four mixers have been constructed by SRON and the others came from scientific institutes in France, Germany, Sweden and the US.
+The functioning of the mixers was based on over 15 years of research and development.
+Four mixers have been constructed by SRON.
+The others came from scientific institutes in France, Germany, Sweden and the US.

 - Herschel (ESA)